denis-axon/reporting-v2/README.md

 # Markdown to PDF Converter

 ## Overview
-This project provides a command-line tool to convert Markdown files into PDF format, enabling users to create high-quality PDFs from their Markdown documentation easily.
+This project provides a command-line tool and API server to convert Markdown files into PDF format, enabling users to create high-quality PDFs from their Markdown documentation easily.

 ## Features
 - Convert Markdown (.md) files to PDF.
 - Supports various Markdown syntax.
 - Customizable PDF formatting options.
+- HTTP API server for reporting services.

 ## Installation
 To install the Markdown to PDF Converter, follow these steps: